fishdeity/iRO-Missing_Features_Additions/README.md

   + **Adventure_Card_A_sprite-big_x30.gpf**: Giant sprite in case someone wants it for big, different MVP cards.
   + **customeffects.lua**: File that can customize item light effects.
   + **customsprites-some_mvp_cards.lua**: File that can customize item sprites, has some mvp cards changed to Adventure Card A sprite.
-  + **monster_size_effect_new.lub**: Effects and monster sizes and effects are adjusted for QoL (like illusion turtles are actually small).
-    + Use at your own risk as altering monster sizes is against the rules in iRO!
   + **unidentified_shows_item.zip**: Shows what items are without needing magnifier.
 Can customize item glows and item sprites.
     + Requires re-run a file every 1-2 weeks or when new items come out to keep working.
 + **backup_of_originals/**: Folder that contains backups of some originals in case wanting to revert back.